xdite/bootstrap-helper3/README.md

-# Bootstrap Helper 3
+# Bootstrap Helper 3 (UNRELEASED)

-View helpers for bootstrap 3.
+View helpers and initializers for Bootstrap 3.

 ## Installation